What is a Soft Credit Check?

 • Some banks offer free credit score checking as part of their services

-Regular checking of your credit score helps you:
+Checking your credit score often helps you:

-• Track credit rating improvements
+• Track rating improvements

 • Spot possible fraud